Cardiomyopathy: Causes

 Cardiomyopathies can be of genetic (familial) or non-genetic (acquired) origin.
 Genetic cardiomyopathies usually are caused by sarcomere or cytoskeletal diseases, neuromuscular disorders, inborn errors of metabolism, malformation syndromes and sometimes are unidentified.
-Non-genetic cardiomyopathies can have a definitive causes such as viral infections, myocarditis and others.
+Non-genetic cardiomyopathies can have definitive causes such as viral infections, myocarditis and others.

 Cardiomyopathies are either confined to the heart or are part of a generalized systemic disorder, both often leading to cardiovascular death or progressive heart failure-related disability.
 Other diseases that cause heart muscle dysfunction are excluded, such as coronary artery disease, hypertension, or abnormalities of the heart valves.
 Often, the underlying cause remains unknown, but in many cases the cause may be identifiable.
 Alcoholism, for example, has been identified as a cause of dilated cardiomyopathy, as has drug toxicity, and certain infections (including Hepatitis C).
 Untreated celiac disease can cause cardiomyopathies, which can completely reverse with a timely diagnosis.
 In addition to acquired causes, molecular biology and genetics have given rise to the recognition of various genetic causes.

 A more clinical categorization of cardiomyopathy as 'hypertrophied', 'dilated', or 'restrictive', has become difficult to maintain because some of the conditions could fulfill more than one of those three categories at any particular stage of their development.

 The current American Heart Association (AHA) definition divides cardiomyopathies into primary, which affect the heart alone, and secondary, which are the result of illness affecting other parts of the body.
 These categories are further broken down into subgroups which incorporate new genetic and molecular biology knowledge.

 Mechanism

 The pathophysiology of cardiomyopathies is better understood at the cellular level with advances in molecular techniques.
 Mutant proteins can disturb cardiac function in the contractile apparatus (or mechanosensitive complexes).
 Cardiomyocyte alterations and their persistent responses at the cellular level cause changes that are correlated with sudden cardiac death and other cardiac problems.

 Cardiomyopathies are generally varied individually.
-Different factors can cause Cardiomyopathies in adults as well as children.
-To exemplify, Dilated Cardiomyopathy in adults is associated with Ischemic Cardiomyopathy, Hypertension, Valvular diseases, and Genetics.
-While in Children, Neuromuscular diseases such as Becker muscular dystrophy, including X-linked genetic disorder, are directly linked with their Cardiomyopathies.
+Different factors can cause cardiomyopathies in adults as well as children.
+For example, dilated cardiomyopathy in adults is associated with ischemic cardiomyopathy, hypertension, valvular diseases, and genetics.
+In children, neuromuscular diseases such as Becker muscular dystrophy or X-linked genetic disorder, are directly linked with cardiomyopathies.